informalsystems/hermes/guide/src/light_clients.md

 ### Removing Light Client Peers

-In order to add light client peers use the `rm` command:
+In order to remove a light client peer use the `rm` command:

 ```shell
 USAGE: